Top 5 Most Confusing Icons You’ve Probably Seen

 It’s everywhere, but what does it actually mean?
 At this point, it’s a great icon – instantly recognizable, only ever means one thing, and as an added bonus, can be reimagined to fit into whatever design trend you want (flat, for example).

 The short answer is no one really knows.
-Gizmodo says that it’s from the 1960s, when audio visual was still reel-to-reel.
+Gizmodo says that it’s from the 1960s when audiovisual was still reel-to-reel.
 The idea back then was that the triangle actually was an arrow, indicating which way the reel went, but this is pretty much just speculation.
-The reason the play button is so overwhelmingly successful is largely because of just how globalized the consumer electronics industry is.
+The reason the play button is so overwhelmingly successful is large because of just how globalized the consumer electronics industry is.
 So everyone knows what it means, and what it does.

 This agreement over abstract meaning is so absolutely that it’s actually spawned abstract icons in its own right.